 7. Organise storage and/or shipping

 If you’ll be leaving some things behind, look at your options for storage and the various costs.

-If you’re going to be taking some of your furniture overseas, you may need to think about shipping.
-Get several quotes to ensure you get the best price and also read the fine print of any agreement before you sign.
+If you’re going to be taking some of your furniture with you, you may need to think about shipping.
+Get several quotes to make sure you get the best price and also read the fine print of any agreement before you sign.
 Many companies say they're insured, but that doesn't necessarily mean your possessions are.

 8. Set up your banking

-How are you going to access money in your new home country?
+How are you going to access money in your new home country or region?
 You may be able to apply for a bank account online before you arrive, or you could choose to open an international bank account before you leave.

-Allow yourself a bit of time, for example with HSBC it takes 30 days to process an international bank account and a further 10-20 days for it to become active.
+Allow yourself a bit of time.
+For example, with HSBC it takes 30 days to process an international bank account and a further 10 to 20 days for it to become active.
 Find out more about how banking works in the UK.